 The goal of the Berliner Philharmoniker’s Orchestra Academy is to give gifted young musicians the opportunity to perfect their skills.
 With support from the Deutsche Bank Foundation, the academy has trained more than 600 young musicians since its founding and has paved the way for many of them to join the Berliner Philharmoniker directly.

 The most recent initiative of both partners is “EXPLORE CLASSICAL MUSIC!”.
 The initiative combines the possibilities of the Digital Music Hall with the goals of the Education Programme – namely, to provide access to the world of classical music to everyone, especially young people.
 Deutsche Bank provides licenses to 500 schools and universities around the world to access the Digital Concert Hall for free for a period of 12 months.
-The project has generated even more interest in its second year: 1467 schools and institutes of higher education applied for licenses in 2013, 84 percent of them from outside Germany.
-The initiative allows students to experience classical music performed by the Berliner Philharmoniker at the highest possible level.
+Interest in the program is rising steadily – thus thousands of young people worldwide can experience classical music on the highest possible level.

 Digital Concert Hall